-- 1. Tuition at an appropriate rate;

-- 2. Applicable laboratory fees; and

-- 3. Building Use Fee at the rate of \$10 per semester credit hour for courses taken at UT Arlington.
+- 1. Tuition at an appropriate rate - 2.
+Applicable laboratory fees - General Use Fee at the appropriate rate for courses taken at U.T.
+Arlington and U.T.
+Dallas - 4.
+Any other fees that are required at the host institution that are not charged at the home institution